 In the early 1990’s a pump house was constructed below the hatchery to ensure a supply of water in summer months when water levels drop in Rocky Creek.

-While the hatchery has supported the enhancement of Coho, Chinook, Chum and Steelhead, primary efforts today are in Chinook production.
+While the hatchery has supported the enhancement of Coho, Chinook, and Steelhead, primary efforts today are in Chinook production and secondarily Coho.
 By the 1980’s Chinook had virtually disappeared from the Sooke River and it became necessary to import Nitnat stock to revive the hatchery.
 Today wild Chinook spawn in great numbers in the Sooke River and wild Coho numbers in the Sooke and its tributaries are far beyond the numbers found in similar sized creeks on the Island.
 While times and technology have all but ended commercial fishing in Sooke, the community continues to be a premier location for sports fishing for Pacific Salmon.
 As the volunteers say, “We hatch them.
 You catch them.”